vscosta/yap/Logtalk/README.txt

 1. LICENSE

-The overall copyright and permission notice for Logtalk can be found in the LICENSE file in this directory.
+The overall copyright and permission notice for Logtalk can be found in the "LICENSE.txt" file in this directory.
 Logtalk follows the Artistic License 2.0.
 The copyright notice and license applies to all files in this release (including sources, documentation, and examples) unless otherwise explicitly stated.

 2. HOME OF LOGTALK PACKAGE